CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 If your tenant has comprehensive tagging, it is recommended to add a temporary exemption for the subscription at install time, and then add tags post-deployment.

 ## CluedIn are a co-owner of the deployed Resource Groups
-As part of the onboarding via Azure marketplace installation, the CluedIn support team get co-ownership of the **Managed Resource Group** (MRG) where the application resources are deployed, along with the Node resource group that the Azure Kubernetes Service (AKS) deploys.
+As part of the onboarding via Azure Marketplace installation, the CluedIn support team gets co-ownership of the **Managed Resource Group** (MRG) where the application resources are deployed, along with the **Node Resource Group** that the Azure Kubernetes Service (AKS) deploys.

 The accounts that have access to customer resources are protected by a number of security measures such as multi-factor authentication and the level of permissions is `Publisher and customer access`.